eddiedunn/prp_compiler/agent_capabilities/schemas/prp_spec.md

 ---
-name: "Prp Spec"
+name: "Specification Template"
-description: "Specification Template (prompt inspired by IndyDevDan)"
+description: "A template to ingest high and mid-level objectives and generate code based on low-level tasks.
+Inspired by IndyDevDan."
-arguments: []
+arguments: ""
 keywords:
+  - prp
+  - spec
+  - template
+  - objectives
-  - placeholder
+  - tasks
 ---

 # Specification Template (prompt inspired by IndyDevDan)